LeptitGeek/Front-terminal/README.md

 Issues
 ------
-Commands that require interaction with TTY cause web-terminal to stop responding.
+Commands that require interaction with TTY cause front-terminal to stop responding.

-For instance, commands like sudo that require password from TTY directly cause web-terminal to stop responding.
+For instance, commands like sudo that require password from TTY directly cause front-terminal to stop responding.
 In this case the whole process has to be restarted.

 The workaround for the time being is to issue sudo with -S argument to instruct sudo to ask for password on the standard IO.
 Example: